ibm-cloud-docs/CDN/cdn-example-code.md

 Here we see the domain name correctly mapped to the CNAME.

-## Example Code for getting real-time metrics
+## Example code for getting real-time metrics
 {: #example-code-for-getting-real-time-metrics}

 This example will show you how to get the real-time metrics with `getCustomerRealTimeMetrics` and `getMappingRealTimeMetrics` in the class `SoftLayer_Network_CdnMarketplace_Metrics`.